Clean Cars.

 After Exiting Wash

-After exiting the wash tunnel, you can drive into an open stall to take advantage of our complimentary vacuums, microfiber towels, air chucks, and window cleaner.
-You can also use our floor mat cleaning machine located next to the vending machines, where air fresheners are available for purchase.
-If you didn’t receive a dash wipe at the Kiosk Pay Station, you can pick one up from the office.
-For added convenience, you can get a monthly Unlimited Wash Pass from our app or on-site at the office, allowing you to visit anytime for one low monthly fee!
+After exiting the wash tunnel, you can drive into an open stall to take advantage of our complimentary vacuums, microfiber towels, air nozzles, and spray window cleaner.
+You can also use our free floor mat cleaning machine located next to the building.

 DID YOU KNOW?